Smart Garage Door Controllers: Is MyQ really the best?

 Everything was just fine and dandy with the MyQ until I started looking into doing some smart home integrations.

 If you want Google Assistant voice integration or IFTTT, you’ll have to pay a subscription fee.
 It’s only $1/month or $10/year but the idea that they want to charge for something that EVERYONE ELSE gives away for free is ridiculous to me.
-On top of that, even if you pay for the subscription, you still don’t get Alexa.

 The GoGogate 2 is the only opener I saw that says it can work in places without internet access.